Route timetables

 Please note: Ring trains run at 15-minute intervals through the night on Friday and Saturday and take about 75 minutes to circle due to the waiting time for connecting trains.

-The S45 connects Flughafen BER – Terminal 1-2 via Flughafen BER – Terminal 5 and Schöneweide with the long-distance and regional train station Südkreuz.
+The S45 connects the airport BER via Schönefeld (bei Berlin) and Schöneweide with the long-distance and regional train station Südkreuz.
 Trains on this line run every 20 minutes.
 Service hours are from 5:00 AM to 12:00 PM (sundays from approx. 7:00 AM to 12:00 PM).
 Trains on this line do not run at night.

 The S47 runs from Spindlersfeld via Schöneweide and Neukölln to the Hermannstraße station and connects to lines: S41, S42, S45, S46, and U8.
 The line runs every 20 minutes.
 Starting at approx. 8:30 p.m., trains on this line run only between Spindlersfeld and Schöneweide.
 Trains run between Spindlersfeld and Schöneweide every 30 minutes on Friday and Saturday nights.

-The S5 runs from Strausberg Nord (near the Straussee) to the county of Märkisch-Oderland via the bricked viaduct in Lichtenberg.
+The S5 runs from Strausberg Nord (near the Straussee) to the county of Märkisch-Oderland via Lichtenberg.
 It continues through the heart of Berlin, stopping at Friedrichstraße and Berlin Hauptbahnhof, and ends in Westkreuz.
 The line runs every 20 minutes.
-Route service is shortened and runs at 10-minute intervals between Hoppegarten (Mahlsdorf) and Westkreuz Monday through Friday during rush hour.
+Route service is shortened and runs at 10-minute intervals between Hoppegarten (only Monday through Friday during rush hour) or Mahlsdorf (rest of the time) and Westkreuz.
 During the evening rush hour, passengers must transfer at Mahlsdorf; the onward journey continues on the opposite side of the station platform.
-Monday to Friday, during rush hours between Mahlsdorf and Ostbahnhof, additional trains are offered every 20 minutes (trains are cancelled during the Christmas and summer holidays).
+Monday to Friday, during rush hours between Mahlsdorf and Ostbahnhof, additional trains are offered, so that there will now be a 5-minute interval between Mahlsdorf and Warschauer Straße (There trains are not available during the Christmas and summer holidays.).
 On Friday and Saturday nights, trains between Strausberg Nord and Mahlsdorf run every 60 minutes and between Mahlsdorf and Warschauer Straße, every 30 minutes.

 The S75 runs from Wartenberg via Lichtenberg and Ostkreuz to Warschauer Straße.
 Ostkreuz’s station offers connections to numerous lines of regional trains (RE1, RE2, RE7, RB12, RB14, RB24, RB25, and RB26) and S-Bahn lines (S3, S41, S42, S5, S7, S8, and S85).
 Trains run every 20 minutes, and route service is shortened during peak hours on Monday through Friday from Wartenberg to Lichtenberg.
 Rush hour trains run every 10 minutes.
 Trains depart every 30 minutes between Wartenberg and Warschauer Straße through the night on Friday and Saturday.